Ph.D. in Civil Engineering

 Admission Requirements

 Applicants must have completed a bachelor’s or master’s degree in Civil Engineering or a closely related discipline.
 The admissions committee evaluates the preparation of non-Civil Engineering applicants and recommends leveling courses as appropriate.
 These courses are in addition to the PhD degree plan.
-Applicants from countries where English is not the first language are required to demonstrate English proficiency.
-Please consult the graduate school website for required scores.
+Applicants whose degrees are from non-English speaking institutions are required to demonstrate English proficiency.
+Please consult the Graduate School website for required scores..

 Recommendations for admission are made on the basis of the following: